Bridge indices of spatial graphs and diagram colorings: Preliminaries

+There are several definitions for the bridge index of spatial graphs, but the following formulation, which also appeared in the work of Ozawa \cite{ozawa2012bridge}, is compatible with widely used concepts such as thin positions and tunnel systems.
+We call a properly embedded graph $\tau$ in a 3-ball $B$ a \textit{trivial tangle} if components of $\tau$ are trees or arcs and there exists a disk $D$ in $B$ containing $\tau$; see \autoref{fig:trees}.

-A \textit{bridge splitting} of a spatial graph $G$ in the $3$-sphere $S^3$ is a decomposition into two trivial tangles $(S^3,G) = (B_1,\tau_1)\cup (B_2,\tau_2)$.
-We sometimes refer to the pods in $(B_1,\tau_1)$ as \textit{upper pods} and the pods in $(B_2,\tau_2)$ as \textit{lower pods}.
-For bridge splittings of links in $S^3$, each tangle has the same number of maxima, and we call the minimum number of maxima over all possible bridge splittings the \textit{bridge index}.
-Note however that in general the tangles in a bridge splitting of a spatial graph may have a different number of maxima.
+A \textit{bridge splitting} of a spatial graph $G$ in the $3$-sphere $S^3$ is a decomposition into two trivial tangles $(S^3,G) = (B_1,\tau_1)\cup_{S^2} (B_2,\tau_2)$.
+The splitting sphere $S^2$ is also called the \textit{bridge sphere}.
+For bridge splittings of links in $S^3$, each tangle has the same number of maxima with respect to the radial height function on the ball $B_i$.
+We call the minimum number of maxima over all possible bridge splittings the \textit{bridge index}.
+Note however that in general the two tangles in a bridge splitting of a spatial graph may have a different number of maxima with respect to the radial height function on the ball $B_i$, where the graph $\tau_i$ is isotoped so that each component contains a single maximum.
 For this reason there exist multiple definitions of bridge index for spatial graphs in the literature.
 Our definition will be the following.